Axis, Alabama: Viscose plant

 Courtaulds manufactured viscose rayon in a plant near Axis from about 1952.
 The plant emitted carbon disulfide (CS2).
 In 1991, the EPA found the carbon disulfide emissions of the Axis plant to be more than double the total discharge of Alabama's nine other carbon-disulfide-emitting plants put together.
 The 1990 amendments to the United States' Clean Air Act required emissions reductions.
 In 1992, the plant recovered less than 10% of the carbon disulfide it used.
-In 1993-1997, the plant was upgraded in a manner that increased the reuse efficiency of carbon sulfide to 50-55%.
+In 1993–1997, the plant was upgraded in a manner that increased the reuse efficiency of carbon disulfide to 50-55%.
 The carbon-bed technology which had been used in the parent company's European operations for 30 years would have reduced emissions by 90%, but would not have improved revenue by decreasing carbon disulfide demand, so improved spinning machines were bought instead.
 No other efforts were made to reduce emissions.
-Courtalds did not monitor carbon disulfide concentrations in its stacks or in air around the factory.
+Courtaulds did not monitor carbon disulfide concentrations in its stacks or in air around the factory.